-- 6. Remove the line skip-slave-start and event_scheduler=off entries you added to the my.cnf file of the slave in step 2. - 7.
+- 7. Remove the line skip-slave-start and event_scheduler=off entries you added to the my.cnf file of the slave in step 2.
+(You can also leave the skip-slave-start entry in, but then you will always need to use the START SLAVE statement to start replication whenever you restart the slave server.) - 8.
 Restart the slave server.
-Replication stars.
+Replication starts.